Tidewater Inc. – Consensus Indicates Potential 12.9% Upside

 Tidewater Inc. found using ticker (TDW) have now 4 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 8 and 7.1 and has a mean target at 7.78.
-With the stocks previous close at 6.89 this would indicate that there is a potential upside of 12.9%.
-The 50 day MA is 6.65 and the 200 day MA is 7.05.
-The market cap for the company is $294m.
-Visit the company website at: http://www.tdw.com
+The target price ranges between 8 and 7.1 calculating the average target price we see 7.78.
+Given that the stocks previous close was at 6.89 this indicates there is a potential upside of 12.9%.
+The day 50 moving average is 6.65 and the 200 day MA is 7.05.
+The company has a market cap of $294m.
+You can visit the company’s website by visiting: http://www.tdw.com

 Tidewater Inc., together with its subsidiaries, provides offshore marine support and transportation services to the offshore energy industry through the operation of a fleet of marine service vessels worldwide.
 It provides services in support of offshore exploration, field development, and production, including towing of and anchor handling for mobile offshore drilling units; transporting supplies and personnel necessary to sustain drilling, workover, and production activities; offshore construction, and seismic and subsea support; and various specialized services, such as pipe and cable laying.
 The company operates and charters deepwater vessels, including platform supply and anchor handling tug supply vessels for use in transporting supplies and equipment from shore bases to deepwater and intermediate water depth offshore drilling rigs and production platforms; towing-supply vessels for use in intermediate and shallow waters; and crew boats, utility vessels, and offshore tugs to transport personnel and supplies from shore bases to offshore drilling rigs, platforms, and other installations.
 It also operates offshore tugs for use in towing floating drilling rigs and barges; and assisting in the docking of tankers, as well as in pipe and cable laying, and construction barges.
 The company serves oil and natural gas exploration, field development, and production companies; independent exploration and production companies; government-owned or government-controlled organizations, and other companies; drilling contractors; and other companies, such as offshore construction, diving, and well stimulation companies.
 As of December 31, 2019, it owned or chartered 217 vessels.
 Tidewater Inc. was founded in 1956 and is headquartered in Houston, Texas.